aayu14/aayu14.github.io/README.md

 # Flask_wheather-app

-# Its an simple project where I  used flask as BACKEND with sqlite database to stored the user selected citis on the screen.
+# Its an simple project where I  used flask as BACKEND with sqlite database to stored the user selected cities on the screen.

 # Data were fetching thought api with selected cities.